 I’m more concerned about the general sense of being, the fulfilment factor, and the emotional undercurrent that influences my choices, day to day.
 Thus, when I find myself struggling in familiar territory that I’ve been actively building myself up and out of, I have to stop and reassess.

 We all want to be growing, learning, expanding and leaning into the best version of ourselves.
-If we’re paying attention, the people we maintain relationships with are an excellent indicator of our progress, or lack thereof.
-One life, right?
+If we’re paying attention, the people we maintain relationships with are an excellent indicator of our progress, or perhaps lack thereof.

-Over the years, there have been many steps forward and upward, but there have been nearly as many slides backward, just so I don’t get cocky, or complacent.
-Sometimes, it feels like I’m at a complete standstill, or as if some unconscious reset happened over a few weeks or months, and I’m in very tangible ways back where I was a decade ago.
+For me, over the years, there have been many steps forward and upward, but there have been nearly as many slides backward.
+Every so often, it feels like I’m at a complete standstill, or as if some unconscious reset happened over a few weeks or months, and I’m in very tangible ways back to where I was a decade ago.

 Of course, that’s not at all true.
-It’s a paradox of perception, and an unfair, reductionistic assessment of the facts at hand.
+It’s a paradox of perception, and an unfair, reductionist assessment of the facts at hand.
 Like everyone else, I’ve changed in ways both small and quite significant.
 We can’t possibly keep track of the subtlety of incremental improvement and evolutionary adjustments that we progress through in a lifetime.
-Countless books have been read, journals have been written, loves have been had and lost.
-Friends, family and pets have passed away.
+I’ve read countless books, written numerous journals, had and lost many loves.
+Friends, family, and pets have passed away.
 We may not have physically moved to somewhere else, but we most certainly have been moved.

 It doesn’t have to be that way.
-You can defy gravity.
-You can observe the pattern trying to reassert itself, hoping to undo all you’ve accomplished until now.
-And you can choose to keep observing it, so to bear witness as it simply fades away.
+We can defy gravity.
+We can observe the pattern trying to reassert itself, hoping to undo all we’ve accomplished until now.
+And we can choose to keep observing it, so to bear witness as it simply fades away.